The Bankrate promise

 2. Track your progress

-Keep your own tracking method so you can see your monthly progress.
+Use a tracking method to see your monthly progress.
 Visualizing it will help keep you motivated to continue with your payoff plan.
 This may be in the form of an app, or it can be a manual method like a spreadsheet.

 3. Make extra payments when possible

-With any debt payoff plan, you should make a commitment toward funneling extra money toward your debt.
+With any debt payoff plan, you should commit to funneling extra money toward your debt.
 This step will take a certain amount of discipline since it can include money you weren’t expecting.
 Say you make a personal sale, gain more money at work or gain money through a gift.
 You may be tempted to put this money toward your daily life.
-However, consider the fact that this money wasn’t already a part of your monthly budget.
+However, consider that this money wasn’t already a part of your monthly budget.
 You should be able to go about your life without it, so it should be allocated toward your debt.